Tuesday 16th December – Our Christmas Party!

-XS Malarkey is the multi-award winning comedy night at Jabez Clegg, Manchester every single Tuesday night.
+XS Malarkey is the multi-award winning comedy night, at The Pub/Zoo, Grosvenor Street, Manchester.

-We are dedicated to maintaining grassroots comedy, top notch headline acts, and a not-for-profit ethos, in a venue which has a wide variety of drinks and fantastic food.
+We are dedicated to maintaining grassroots comedy, top notch headline acts, and a not-for-profit ethos, in a venue which has a wide variety of drinks and fantastic food (see food menu here).